meettyj/Tobacco-on-Twitter/log.md

 - Analyse reflective data and achieve how can we divide the data
 - Read paper about 'time period in tweets' to see how researchers dealing with the topic
 - Summarize what questions do the current survey have.
+- Reading paper about "Causal Discovery".
+Trying to match experiments and define our problem.

 # Results
 ## Alcohol Level